Dr Márta Minier

 ▪ Presentation on the intersection of Translation Studies and Adaptation Studies

 TAPRA, Drama-Screen Exchanges (Adaptation working group), 3-5 September 2008

 ▪ ‘Performative Acts: The Powerbook at the National Theatre’, with Dr Katja Krebs (University of Bristol)

 Adaptations – Performing across Media and Genres, the 17th annual CDE (German Society for Contemporary Theatre and Drama in English) conference, University of Siegen-Akademie Biggesee, Attendorn, Germany, 1-4 May 2008

-Faculty Erasmus/Exchange coordinator (from September 2015)
+Faculty Erasmus/Exchange Coordinator (from September 2015)

 Faculty Quality Assurance Committee (FQAC) panel representative (from September 2012)

-Faculty Research Programmes Committee (from September 2013)
+Research Programmes Sub Committee (member from September 2017)